Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 At this point, it is also worth noting that as we realized that the provider information can change across package versions, we should replace a single `variants.json` file with per-version `{distribution}-{version}-variants.json` files, whose names match the initial parts of wheel filenames.

 Another useful advantage of statically defining the variant mapping is that it enables more arbitrary variant labels — the identifiers found in wheel filenames.
 Since they no longer needed to be predictable from variant properties, we could permit custom labels, and just store those inside `variants.json` instead of the hash.
+For example, the wheel could be named `-cu126.whl` rather than `-3f0459a2.whl`.

 ## The opt-in/opt-out debate, plugin installation and discovery